Unlock Faster 5K Times: Proven Speedwork Strategies and How a Smart Coaching App Can Guide You

 By a running coach who’s spent more evenings chasing the last kilometre of a 5K than most people have had hot cups of tea.

-- Main Set: 5 × 5 min intervals, alternating each minute between a slightly slower than tempo pace (≈ 5 km / min) and a slightly faster pace (≈ 4 km / min).
-Use a perceived effort scale: comfortably hard ↔ controlled push.
+- Main set: 5 × 5 min intervals, alternating each minute between a slightly slower than tempo pace (about 5 km/min) and a slightly faster pace (about 4 km/min).
+Comfortably hard, then controlled push.

 - Cool-down: 10 minutes easy.